exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/08_Entering and Modifying Data via GraphQL/03_Running createOrder Mutation/index.md

 }
 ```

-Note that if you already have `user_data_input` variable in your GraphiQL, add a comma after its JSON block and remove the closing and opening curly bracket in between the `user_data_input` and `order_data_input` - to set up your Query Variables section as a single JSON with two objects in it.
+Note that if you already have `user_data_input` variable in your GraphiQL, add a comma after its JSON block and remove the closing and opening curly bracket in between the `user_data_input` and `order_data_input` - to have your Query Variables section look as a single JSON object with two variables in it.

-The mutation code in GraphiQL will be as follows:
+The mutation code in GraphiQL is as follows (copy it from `doc/graphql-grahiql-samples.md` as well):

 ```
 mutation sendOrder($order_data_input: CreateOrderInput!) {